JvFern4ndes/Twitter.sol/README.md

 createTweet, creating an instance of the struct with its keys and values, and then passing this new instance to the push in array of tweets.
 Finally, I changed the getTweet and getAllTweets functions to bring the Tweet struct arrays, instead of the arrays of tweets.

+8 - At this stage of the project I learned about requires, which are basically solidity conditionals, and then I implemented a character limit per tweet through require.